UX Design Excellence · · 15 min read

 Understand Web Animation Fundamentals

-• Timing and Easing: Recognizing the impact of timing on user perception is crucial.
+• Recognition: Recognizing the importance of timing is crucial.
 Easing functions, like ease-in and ease-out, can make movements feel more organic and intuitive.
 Research indicates that individuals are 60% more likely to remember animated visuals compared to static ones, underscoring the importance of proper timing in capturing attention.
 For those looking to implement these functions effectively, the Easing Functions Cheat Sheet, which contains 30 useful function presets, can be a valuable resource.

 • Consistency: Maintaining a uniform visual style throughout a website promotes a cohesive experience for visitors.
-This means using comparable speeds and easing functions across the site, which helps users navigate smoothly without confusion.
+This means using comparable speeds and animations, which helps users navigate smoothly without confusion.

 • Intentional Motion: Each motion should serve a clear purpose—whether it’s guiding users, providing feedback, or enhancing storytelling.
-Unnecessary visuals can distract or confuse users, leading to a negative interaction.
-For instance, Google’s Material Design framework exemplifies how deliberate transitions, particularly regarding timing and easing, can foster responsive and intuitive interactions, setting a standard for effective web animation and design.
+Unnecessary visuals can distract users, leading to a negative interaction.
+For instance, Google’s Material Design framework exemplifies how intentional motion, particularly regarding transitions, can foster responsive and intuitive interactions, setting a standard for effective and engaging design.
 Moreover, it’s essential to consider accessibility; utilizing the prefers-reduced-motion media query allows designers to offer alternatives for those with motion sensitivity, ensuring that visual effects enhance rather than hinder the interaction.

-By mastering these fundamentals, designers can craft visuals that not only elevate aesthetics but also significantly enhance functionality and engagement.
+By following these principles, designers can craft visuals that not only elevate aesthetics but also significantly improve user engagement.
 This approach helps avoid the common pitfall of over-engineering effects that can overwhelm users.
-Remember, your goal is to create an inviting and supportive experience for everyone who interacts with your designs.
+Remember, your goal is to create a positive experience for everyone who interacts with your designs.

 The center represents the core theme of web animation.
 Each branch represents a principle that affects how animations are designed.
 Explore each principle to see how they contribute to creating better user experiences.